groupdocs-merger/GroupDocs.Merger-Docs/net/getting-started/use-cases/how-to-merge-wav-files-using-csharp.md

 ```shell
 PM> Install-Package GroupDocs.Merger
 ```
-### Source audio files
+### Source Audio Files

 <audio controls="controls">
   <source type="audio/wav" src="/merger/net/images/audio/sample1.wav"></source>
   <p>Your browser does not support the audio element.</p>
 </audio>

 <audio controls="controls">
   <source type="audio/wav" src="/merger/net/images/audio/sample2.wav"></source>
   <p>Your browser does not support the audio element.</p>
 </audio>

-### How to merge several WAV files into a single file
+### How To Merge Several WAV Files Into A Single File

-The following example demonstrates how to merge multiple audio files with several lines of C# code:
+The following example demonstrates how to combine multiple audio files with several lines of C# code:

 * Create an instance of the [Merger](https://reference.groupdocs.com/merger/net/groupdocs.merger/merger) class and pass the source audio file path as a constructor parameter.
 You may specify absolute or relative file paths as per your requirements.
 * Add another audio file to merge with the [Join](https://reference.groupdocs.com/merger/net/groupdocs.merger/merger/join) method.
 Repeat this step for other audio files you want to merge.